 - Tools such as power BI is then used to analyze and visualize the stored information.

 - Now the broker can then use the data and send it to different business processes.

-The Azure marketplace is booming with tools that you can use to improve your Azure blockchain development.
+The marketplace is booming with tools that you can use to improve your blockchain development.
 Let’s list below the tools that can help you get the best out of the Azure blockchain service.

 - Azure Blockchain Workbench – Create blockchain applications easily.

 - Vizix IOT blockchain for Retail Supply Chain – IoT development tool.

 - Stratumn Indigo Node – Framework to build Proof of Process network